deephaven-examples/deephaven-matplotlib-base/README.md

 m_figure=plt.gcf()
 ```

-Your new plot will appear in the IDE.
+Your new plot will appear in the IDE!